mchoi0320/CSCE420_AI/Proj3/README.md

 into the command line to see the results.

-2. If you wish to See the final KB created from the Natural Deduction proof for the Sammy's Sport Shop problem, enter
+2. If you wish to see the final KB created from the Natural Deduction proof for the Sammy's Sport Shop problem, enter

 ```
 ./sammys sammys.kb